blocknative/assist/README.md

     gasPrice: String, // Gas price (wei)
     hash: String, // The transaction hash
     nonce: Number, // The transaction nonce
-    value: String // The value of the transaction (wei) },
+    value: String, // The value of the transaction (wei)
+    receipt: Object || undefined // Will be an object on txConfirmedClient event },
   contract: {
     // This object will be undefined if it is not a contract transaction